vamshiKodem/Personal-Express-Project/README.md

 # Personal-Express-Project
-This repo contains Express js project with mongodb as database.
+This repo contains the Express js project with Mongodb as a database.
 (Auth, Products)